Submit our quick form and get quotes now!

 This type of ventilation is based on controlling the air movement in localized spots within your home, using exhaust fans to move the stale and moist air outside.
 Typical examples of spot ventilation are a bathroom exhaust fan and range hoods above stoves.

 Since there are often fewer ventilation spots throughout the house, this method is used alongside natural ventilation to effectively push the stale air out.
 Some homeowners may not find the combination of these two methods to be adequate for their needs even when put in place simultaneously.

 This is by far the most effective way to ventilate your home but also the most mechanically intensive.
 While also the most comprehensive ventilation solution, just like its name, this method ventilates the whole house.
 Using multiple fans and an intricate duct system, a whole-house set-up provides uniform ventilation all over the home.

-This system works by depressurizing your home.
+This system works by depressurizing your home and is the least expensive to install.
 In essence, when the air is exhausted, fans create negative pressure which forces outside air in through vents or leaks in the house’s shell.
 These systems function very well in cold climates but perform poorly in hot and humid climates.
 Moreover, they can bring pollutants into the living space, a major drawback for those invested in good air quality.
 Lastly, exhaust ventilation systems can significantly increase heating and cooling costs.

 This type of systems sucks air from outside in order to create positive pressure within your home and to force the air out through vents.
 The benefits of this type of system are that they are relatively inexpensive and simple to install, while also allowing for better control than exhaust ventilation systems.